-Accidents can have a major impact on your life, causing not only physical suffering, but financial difficulties as well.
-The aftermath of an accident can be confusing as you attempt to recover while also trying to consider your potential options for pursuing the compensation you may be entitled to.
+Accidents can have a major impact on your life, causing not only physical suffering but financial difficulties as well.
+The aftermath of an accident can be confusing as you attempt to recover while also considering your potential options for pursuing the compensation you may be entitled to.

-If you or a loved one has been injured in an accident in Fort Worth, call the experienced personal injury attorneys at Zinda Law Group at (800) 863-5312 for a free consultation.
-If we don’t win your case, you will not owe us anything.
+If you or a loved one has been injured in an accident in Fort Worth, the experienced personal injury attorneys at Zinda Law Group are available for a free consultation.
+You can learn more by contacting one of our personal injury lawyers.
+You will not owe us anything if we don’t win your case.

 Duty of Care